 Reasonable people can often disagree on what a property’s fair value should be.
 However, if it’s your property, you shouldn’t let the condemning authority convince you that your opinion is wrong or unreasonable.

 It’s usually prudent to have an attorney who is experienced in eminent domain law review your case to help determine what a fair offer ought to be.

-Two of our eminent domain attorneys - Stan Abrams and Jason Campbell - previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
+Four of our eminent domain attorneys – Stan Abrams, Jason Campbell, Ken Sack, and Kevin Mahoney – previously worked as Assistant Attorneys General for the North Carolina Department of Justice representing the NCDOT in condemnation matters.
 They are an invaluable resource to our clients as we endeavor to present their cases in the best possible light.